SoftInstigate/restheart-cli/README.md

 4. RESTHeart CLI automatically detects changes, rebuilds and restarts
 5. Check status: `rh status`
 6. When done, stop RESTHeart: `rh kill`

+👉 Look at the [Usage Guide](/usage-guide.md) for more practical examples for common workflows.

 ## Troubleshooting